fossabot/katalog/docs/overview.md

 # Overview

 ## Goal
-The goal of Blueprint is to be an API registry, with the following initial goals:
+The goal of Katalog is to be an API registry, with the following initial goals:

 1. Provide a basic registry for Swagger 2 schemas
 1. Provide a basic registry for JSON schemas